 - avoiding tobacco

-- adopting a diet with less sugar, salt, and saturated fats
+- adopting a diet with less sugar, salt, and saturated fat

-A doctor can perform a physical examination, take a thorough medical history, and order a number of tests to diagnose CHD and other types of heart disease.
-Example of tests include:
+A doctor can perform a physical examination, take a thorough medical history, and order several tests to diagnose CAD and other types of heart disease.
+These tests may include: